arcus/education_modules/docs.md

 - `demystifying`: Few or no prerequisites, approachable for beginners, doesn't teach hands-on skills but rather focuses on giving an overview of a topic.
 Often has a special focus on reducing anxiety about a potentially daunting topic or tool, and cutting through the hype to helping novices to determine whether or not this is something they should learn to do.
 Note that a module does not need to have "demystifying" in its title to be in this collection.
 - `infrastructure_and_technology`: Focused on software or tools, especially setup and systems.
 Things like how to install software, or understanding what software and/or languages to use for what tasks.
 Also includes basic computer skills like navigating file directories.
 - `intro_to_data_science`: Skills for learners new to data science, including how to troubleshoot, reproducible methods, etc.
-- `learn_to_code`: Modules that is primarily focused on teaching coding.
+- `learn_to_code`: Modules that are primarily focused on teaching coding skills, either in general or in a specific coding language.
 Note that a module might require coding without belonging to this collection, especially more advanced modules that use a coding language to achieve some task (modeling, genomics, etc.) but without the pedagogical focus being on the coding language itself.
+Similarly a module in this collection might not require the learner to do any hands on coding even though it is teaching coding skills (e.g. troubleshooting).
 - `machine_learning`: Modules about machine learning and AI.
 - `statistics`: Modules about statistics, including both applied data analysis (e.g. here's how to do this test in R) and a more theoretical understanding of statistics and the underlying math (e.g. learn the matrix algebra underlying the general linear model).